 The BFA program in glass has become part of the School of Art in the College of Art and Design.
 Students interested in studying glass should refer to the option within the BFA program in studio arts or contact the Office of Undergraduate Admissions for more information.

-Learn the fundamentals of the U.S. health care system, delivery of services, how various services are financed, and the drivers behind these organizations that work to serve patients and their families.
+Learn the fundamentals of the U.S. health care system, the organizations that delivery services, how various services are financed, and the management and leadership skills needed within these organizations to effectively serve individual patients and the larger community.

 The associate in science degree in hospitality and service management is an Associate+Bachelor’s degree program designed to prepare deaf and hard-of-hearing students to enter and successfully complete a baccalaureate program in the hospitality and tourism management program.
 This program is only available to students seeking admission to the National Technical Institute for the Deaf.